determined-ai/determined/docs/intro/det-if/tensorboard.rst

  TensorBoards
 ##############

-`TensorBoard <https://www.tensorflow.org/tensorboard>`__ is a widely used tool for visualizing and inspecting deep learning models.
-Determined makes it easy to use TensorBoard to examine a single experiment or to compare multiple experiments.

 TensorBoard instances can be launched via the WebUI or the CLI.
 To launch TensorBoard instances from the CLI, first :ref:`install the CLI <install-cli>` on your development machine.